ritikbalwant/ritikbalwant/README.md

 <!-- ********************************************************************************************************************************************* -->

 My name is Ritik Balwant.
 I’m a sophomore pursuing Computer Science and Engineering at MIT Bangalore Campus.
+I enjoy learning languages and frameworks like React, Tailwind and Swift.

+Full-stack Development, Open-Source contributions, UI/UX Design, and Technology are all areas of interest for me.

-I really enjoy learning languages and frameworks like React and Swift.
-I also enjoy user-research, wireframing, prototyping and design in general.
-I’m interested in full-stack development, open-source contributions, UI/UX Designing and Technology.
-I love capturing beautiful experiences, travelling, reading non-fiction,listening to music and podcasts, watching nature-wildlife documentaries and cycling.
+I also enjoy user research, wireframing, prototyping and design in general.

+I love capturing beautiful experiences, travelling, reading non-fiction, listening to music and podcasts, watching nature-wildlife documentaries and cycling.

-I’m excited to find and meet people with the same passion, collaborate and contribute on multiple excellent projects, share my projects and have a great experience.
+I'm looking forward to finding and meeting people who share my passion, collaborating and contributing to a variety of excellent projects, sharing my projects, and having a great experience.

 Big hug,